hashicorp/terraform-provider-google/website/docs/r/compute_backend_bucket.html.markdown

 * `enable_cdn` - (Optional) Whether or not to enable the Cloud CDN on the backend bucket.

-* `project` - (Optional) The project in which the resource belongs.
+* `project` - (Optional) The ID of the project in which the resource belongs.
 If it is not provided, the provider project is used.

 ## Attributes Reference